atfortes/ImageMatchingChallenge2022/README.md

 ## Examples

-Some inference examples of our model, using photos from famous monuments around the world.
+Some inference examples, using images from famous monuments around the world.
 The colors of the resulting matches range from **green** for high-confidence matches to **red** for low-confidence matches.

 |||
 |:------------------:|:------------------:|